 If you subtract 1.26739 from 1.26749, that equals 0.0001.

 As the spread is based on the last large number in the price quote, it equates to a spread of 1.0.

-Keeping an eye on an economic calendar can help prepare you for the possibility of wider spreads.
+Keeping an eye on our FX economic calendar can help prepare you for the possibility of wider spreads.
 By staying informed as to what events might cause currency pairs to become less liquid, you can make an educated prediction as to whether their volatility might increase, and thus whether you might see a greater spread.
 However, breaking news or unexpected economic data can be difficult to prepare for.

 There will also be a lower spread for currency pairs traded in high volumes, such as the major pairs containing the USD.
 These pairs have higher liquidity but can still be at risk of widening spreads if there is economic volatility.